docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-`True` if this layer has the Enable Per-character 3D switch set, allowing its characters to be animated off the plane of the text layer.
+`true` if this layer has the Enable Per-character 3D switch set, allowing its characters to be animated off the plane of the text layer.
 Applies only to text layers.

 #### Type